Meet Penn State Women’s Hockey’s Newest Signing: Oliver The Puppy

 Why did the dog sit on the bench the whole hockey game?
 Because he’s a retriever, not a scorer!

-Meet Oliver, an adorable golden retriever, the team’s unofficial mascot.
+Meet Oliver, an adorable golden retriever, and the team’s unofficial mascot.
 He’s being raised by Kendall Butze, and while he’s still learning how to play hockey, Oliver’s winning the fans over with his eyes.

-Getting a dog is a big commitment, but with the support of her parents, Butze went ahead and brought Oliver home from a breeder in central Pennsylvania.
+Getting a dog is a big commitment, but with the support of her parents, Butze went ahead and brought Oliver home from a breeder in Central Pennsylvania.

 Not just Butze’s parents support her, but also her whole team.